Everything made of plastic, from car tyres to wind turbines, could be recycled using old technology in Estonia.

 At about 480 degrees celsius and after some 20 minutes, the substances become oil.
 This oil could then be reused for new products.

 For now, they use oil shale in equal parts with plastics, as this helps plastics melt and move around better in the retort.
 Without a solid substance, the plastics would adhere against the retort.
 According to Niidu, they would like to replace the shale oil with sand and ash in the future, to give up fossil fuels altogether.

 Estonia generally doesn’t indulge in the abundance of natural resources to begin with, but when it comes to oil shale, this tiny country undoubtedly stands out not only in Europe, but around the world, with the scale of its usage.

 Oil shale plays a significant role in Estonia.
-90% of Estonia’s electricity is produced from burning this rock, the whole industry provides jobs to over 6000 people.
+In 2020, 54% of Estonia’s electricity is produced from burning this rock, the whole industry provides jobs to over 6000 people.
 Having Russia for a neighbour, oil shale offers relative energy-independence, a bit of guarantee for freedom.